jwunderl/pxt-arcade/docs/courses/csintro1/motion/overlap.md

 # Activity: Sprite Overlap Events
 Once the spites are moving, the next step is to detect when sprites interact with other objects.
 Overlap is a primary way sprites trigger interactions with each other.

-Sprites, and other game objects, can overlap to activate event code such as points, object destruction, a bump collision, starting an animation, ending a game and more.
+Sprites, and other game objects, can overlap to activate event code such as scoring points, destroying an object, simulating a bump between objects, starting an animation, ending the game, and much more.

 In this activity the student will work with:
 * On Overlap event with SpriteKind